Dancing for freedom

 In the same way as in yoga, we try to free our dances from value judgments: no good movement, just the one that's there.
 Everyone, depending on their physiognomy, flexibility, athletic ability and current state of stress and fatigue, will have a different way of stretching their back.
 Or how to move to get a better feel for your feet on the ground.

 At times, we'd like our dancing to be more dynamic, more graceful... and always more.
 Our perfectionist mind censors (not that, it's not good enough), our impatient ego forces.
-Accepting the dance that's being played out within me in the present is the only way to make it evolve.
-It's this dance that teaches me who I am.
-It's the starting point on which I can build to change what doesn't suit me in my life into something that suits me better.
+Accepting the dance that's being played out within us in the moment is the only way to make it evolve.
+We welcome it, we dance it to really get to know it; it's this dance that teaches us who we are.
+It's the starting point on which we can build to change what doesn't suit us in our lives into something that suits us better.

 Balancing the Body-Heart-Spirit relationship